 I delete thousands of photos every year.
 In fact, I feel much more strongly about choosing the images that I don’t show than the ones I do.
 I think it’s important to be your own worst critic.
 I’d rather have a portfolio with ten really good images than a thousand mediocre ones.
 If a photo isn’t good enough, it wont make it to my portfolio.

 So – there it is.
-I prepare a photo, decide if it’s worth showing to the world, and if I think it is, I get it ready to add to my portfolio.
+I prepare a photo, decide if it’s worth showing to the world, and if I think it is, I get it ready to add to my portfolio or use it to create educational content for my photography business.
 When I feel like sharing something, I’ll grab whatever catches my eye that day – and when I want something with some extra pop, I’ll put a little more time into my selection process.